derricks/derricks.github.io/magpie.md

     - Some sort of encoding/decoding
     - and various others.
 This is all before you get to the final part of the puzzle, which often involves the solved grid and instructions you've unearthed as you've solved.

-  - The themes are hard: old TV shows, various songs, transit lines from large cities, history, allusions to books, physics diagrams, and more have all been themes.
+  - The themes are hard: old TV shows, various songs, transit lines from large cities, history, allusions to books, cricket, movies, physics diagrams, and more have all been themes.

   - The vocabulary is hard.
-The general American mindset is that an entry should be defensible across a few dictionaries and relatively common.
+The general American mindset is that a cryptic crossword entry should be defensible across a few dictionaries and relatively common.
 The Magpie (and Listener) mindset is: this is the dictionary we use, and anything in it is fair game.
 For example:
     - Lots of words from the Scots dialect
     - Family/genus names for plants around the world
     - Plants that only grow in one area